-Sudbury Water District staff will be happy to answer your questions.
+Sudbury Water District, Cameron Adams, Cross-Connection Control Program Coordinator will be happy to answer your questions.
 Call (978) 443-6602 or send us an e-mail at customerservice@sudburywater.com.

 WATER CONSERVATION

 MassDEP has mandated Sudbury Water District to implement restrictions on outdoor water use.
 Though not popular with many residents, the restrictions are similar to what many neighboring communities are subject to.
 The purpose of the restrictions is to ensure an adequate supply of water for drinking and fire protection and to protect the quality and quantity of water in local aquatic habitats such as ponds, rivers and wetlands.